 Because of the common tradition, Icelandic cuisine does have many similarities with Norwegian and Scandinavian cuisine.
 With few ingredients they do a lot.
 Furthermore, international food is available in most restaurants in Iceland.
 Especially in Reykjavik, fusion cooks are very trendy and some of them very expensive.

 As we said, Iceland is expensive and to eat in proper restaurants is indeed pricey.
 Depending on where you are coming from and the currency you have you could get very shocked.
 Check the menus before sitting or consider the option of going from time to time to a fast food place (there are plenty of them or to cook yourself.

 If you can afford it, the food of Iceland is good.
 Just relax and enjoy it!

-Iceland is anyhow a country of fish and fisheries, fish bars, fish restaurants and the standards are sky high, with great-quality ingredients.
+Iceland is a country of fish and fisheries, fish bars, fish restaurants and the standards are sky high, with great-quality ingredients.
 Langoustine, cod or haddock is some of the most common to see on the menus and are sure bets.
+Catfish, capelin, dealfish, Greenland shark, halibut, lumpfish, lycodes, mackerel, monkfish are some more types you can easily find in restaurants and fish stores.
 Best enjoyed with mashed potatoes and the classic Icelandic rye bread with butter.